 Only holders of record of the Company's common stock at the close of business on September 23, 2016 (the "Record Date") will be entitled to notice of, and to vote at, the meeting and any adjournment thereof.
-As of the Record Date, 106,776,097 shares of common stock were outstanding and entitled to vote.
-You are entitled to one vote for each share you hold.
+As of the Record Date, entitled to one vote for each share you hold.